- Starting an appraisal process

 Once self appraisal is enabled, an employee can go to My Review and submit their self-appraisal for the current appraisal cycle under the Self Appraisal tab

 If an employee has missed the deadline for self appraisal submission, they can request to extend the review period, and if approved, can submit their self appraisal.

-Once a self appraisal review has been submitted by the reviewer, the employee can't add or edit their self appraisal even if the self appraisal period has not expired.
+Once a self appraisal review has been submitted by the reviewer, the employee cannot add or edit their self appraisal even if the self appraisal period has not expired.
 However, if the reviewer wants to make an exception and allow the employee to submit Self Appraisal review even after review period has started, they can do so using this option (refer screenshot below).

 Multi-rater feedback is another useful method by which a manager can assess the performance of their reportees by considering feedback from other teams with whom their reportee has worked with.
 For example, if an employee is working on a project with some other employees, then their rating is taken for the multi-rater feedback.

 The Multi-rater review is done by making use of a form.
 So, as the first step, you need to first enable the Multi-rater Review form.
 To do this

 - From your home page, go to Settings > Customization > Forms